rushil-ambati/track-driver-ai/docs/docs.md

 The results of the cost function are then ‘backpropagated’ across all nodes and connections to adjust the parameters, modifying initial outputs based on the degree to which they differed from the target values.

 I will not go into further detail on the inner workings of network optimisation algorithms as I do not implement this algorithm myself, but as a general idea, it is a technique used alongside a cost function to improve network performance.
-It is mostly based on high level multivariable calculus, using concepts such as gradient descent and partial derivatives of a cost function with respect to weights and biases to calculate the amount to change each parameter by.
+It is mostly based on high-level multivariable calculus, using concepts such as gradient descent and partial derivatives of a cost function with respect to weights and biases to calculate the amount to change each parameter by.

 A more thorough explanation of optimisation algorithms for neural networks can be found at a variety of places online.
 There are many other components to neural networks, including activation functions, the vanishing and exploding gradient problems, and disagreeing machines.

-Activation functions such as sigmoid, softmax or rectified linear unit are used in many of these network architectures to provide normalised activation values.
+Activation functions such as sigmoid, softmax or (rectified) linear unit are used in many of these network architectures to provide normalised activation values.
 Most commonly, these are applied in the final layers of the network.

 Once trained, these networks can be used to predict an output, such as a steering angle.
 This process of obtaining outputs is called ‘inference’.
 In a simulation context, a neural network that is given real-time input from its virtual sensors will ideally eventually learn to control the vehicle reliably in most situations.